-Students may not bring in a cell phone, ipad, ipod or pda for the purpose of taping a class or classroom teacher with the intent to put the teacher or another student on the internet or any other public displays where embarrassment or ridicule is inevitable.
+Students may not bring in a cell phone, iPad, iPod or electronic media device for the purpose of taping a class or classroom teacher with the intent to put the teacher or another student on the internet or any other public displays where embarrassment or ridicule is inevitable.
 Such action will result in immediate suspension or if necessary expulsion

-Teachers will utilize a storage bin/calculator caddy for student cell phones and all personal electronic devices during the class period.
+Teachers will utilize a calculator caddy for student cell phones and all personal electronic devices during the class period.